-Covering Florida Since 1976 Specializing in: Sarasota Polo Club Events, Parties, Weddings, Festivals, Fund Raisers A huge selection of tents from as small as 10' x 10' to as large as 100' x 300' (941) 957-0220 CALL FOR A FREE ESTIMATE TABLES • CHAIRS • DANCE FLOORS • HEATERS • AIR CONDITIONERS • STAGING FANS • FLOORING • LINENS • CHINA • FLATWARE • GLASSWARE • CHAFFERS we salute our players As a sport, polo is unparalleled, and the players are the true stars of the game, upholding its traditions.
-Polo players are an unusual breed of athlete.
-Although these men and women come from all walks of life and are involved in a myriad of activities, for the most part, their outside time and energy is saved for the game they love most...polo.
-They are avid and responsible horsemen and own from one to 20 horses whose care and maintenance is their chief concern.
-Join us as we salute our players.
-It is through their dedication and commitment to the sport that Sarasota Polo is able to provide the residents of our area with one of the most exhilarating sports being played today, polo, the "Game of Kings!"
+Covering Florida Since 1976 Specializing in: Sarasota Polo Club Events, Parties, Weddings, Festivals, Fund Raisers A huge selection of tents from as small as 10' x 10' to as large as 100' x 300' (941) 957-0220 CALL FOR A FREE ESTIMATE TABLES • CHAIRS • DANCE FLOORS • HEATERS • AIR CONDITIONERS • STAGING FANS • FLOORING • LINENS • CHINA • FLATWARE • GLASSWARE • CHAFFERS

 Welcome to the winner's circle Cardel has brought our award-winning home designs to the exclusive neighborhoods of Haddington and Windy Hill in Country Club East at Lakewood Ranch.
 Build your dream home on a prime homesite in a private, gated enclave.
 Stunning water and conservation lots are now available.
-THE PALAZZO Register online for VIP selection status and updates.
+CORRECTION OF THE PALAZZO Register online for VIP selection status and updates.